chilibeard/IntuneDriveMapping/Home.md

 **Security Group Filter** - enter the sAMAccountName **without domain prefix** of an on-premises Active Directory group the user needs to be a member of.

+If you select the `remove stale drives` option before downloading the script, network drives not specified in the configuration get disconnected.
+This is useful if you want to automatically remove stale drives which are no longer required and/or maintained by your configuration.

 ## Troubleshooting

 For troubleshooting get back to the log file which gets stored within the path: `%TEMP%\DriveMapping.log`.